 We said our last goodbyes to summer and now school is back in full session.
 That can be tough on kids morphing to a different mindset, from a lazy holi-dazy attitude to a study and homework mentality.

 Classrooms conducive to learning may go a long way toward helping students understand the subjects they study in school, but their home environment also plays a huge role in how well kids do in their studies and educational programs.
 A homework-friendly atmosphere at home can expedite learning, and there are many ways we as parents can create such an environment for our school-aged children.

 Designate a homework zone in a distraction-free area of your home!

 Some children are easily distracted, and those diversions come in many forms.
-A living room where the television is blaring, a noisy kitchen where is dinner is being prepared, and a room where pets can roam free are not ideal homework areas, as each one can draw kid’s attention away from their homework.
-Designate a room in your home that is quiet and well lit so kids can do their homework free from all forms of distractions.
+A living room where the television is blaring, a noisy kitchen where dinner is being prepared, and a room where pets can roam free are not ideal homework areas, as each one can draw kid’s attention away from their homework.
+Designate a room in your home that is quiet and well-lit so kids can do their homework free from all forms of distractions.

 So What is the Right Location for a Homework Room

 As mentioned earlier, when choosing an area of your home where kids will do their homework, avoid rooms adjacent to the kitchen and living room, as these rooms tend to be popular and subject to heavy foot traffic.
 But on the other hand, don’t choose a room or space too far away from the hustle and bustle, such as a basement, as this may make kids feel left out or like they’re being punished.
 In addition, you want to check on the kids intermittently to see if they need help and to make sure they aren’t spending their time daydreaming, surfing the web, or playing games.

 Keep the Homework Room Clean